oneeve8/kobble-data/content/How to Pray the Rosary.md

 Thy kingdom come, thy will be done
 On earth as it is in heaven

-Response:
+Res
-Give us this day our daily bread
+*Give us this day our daily bread
 And forgive us our tresspasses
 As we forgive those who tresspass against us
 And lead us not into temptation
-But deliver us from evil
+But deliver us from evil*
 Amen.
 :::
 ::: slide